• Skip to primary navigation

 A vibrant, flavor-packed meal with crispy seasoned potato slices as the base, topped with savory taco meat, a dreamy cheese sauce, and all your favorite fresh toppings.
 A fun, customizable dinner perfect for families.

-Prep Time 25 minutes
+Prep Time 25 minutes mins

-Cook Time 1 hour
+Cook Time 1 hour hr

-Total Time 1 hour 25 minutes
+Total Time 1 hour hr 25 minutes mins

-Course Dinner, Main Course
+Course: Dinner, Main Course

-Cuisine American, Mexican-inspired
+Cuisine: American, Mexican-inspired

 Ingredients